abidghias/abidghias/README.md

 ### Hi there, I'm Abid.
 Nice to see you👋

-### I'm working as a Cloud Engineer for Infosys
+### I'm working as a Data Engineer for Infosys

 - 🔭 Contracted with Microsoft to work on Data Bricks, Data Factory and Xflow among others
-- 🌱 I’m in the pursuit of understanding the various architectures in Deep Learning
+- 🌱 I’m in the pursuit of understanding the various architectures in Big Data
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am currently mastering Arabic grammar